Engrima18/Jellyfish-vs-FatTree/README.md

 In the first part of the homework we define functions for creating the graph randomly by two techniques:
 >- r-regular graph;
 >- Erdòs-Rényi.

+We then implement several techniques to evaluate whether the created random graphs are connected:
+1. we varify the reachability of all nodes with an amplitude search algorithm;
+2. we verify that the Laplacian matrix associated with the graph has a null eigenvalue of multiplicity 1;
+3. we verify that the irreducibility of the adjacency matrix (A) associated with the graph by solving the following inequality